ImperialCollegeLondon/safe_web/README.md

 Before the application can work, we need to setup the database backend and edit the `appconfig.ini` file for the application to point to this database and to the correct SMTP server to send mail.

   1. **Create the DB**.
 Currently we are using a PostgreSQL DB running on an AWS Relational Database Server (RDS) set up by Evgeniy for the Earthcape database.
 We need to create a database instance on this called `safe_web2py`.
-So, log into the server (you will need the password for the):
+So, log into the server (you will need the password for the RDS user `safe_admin`):

-    psql earthcape-pg.cx94g3kqgken.eu-west-1.rds.amazonaws.com safe_web2py
+    psql -h earthcape-pg.cx94g3kqgken.eu-west-1.rds.amazonaws.com template1 -U safe_admin
+    create database safe_web2py;

+Quit from the `psql` terminal using the command `\q`.
+If the database already exists then *think very hard about what you're doing* and look at the section below on resetting the database during development:

+   2. **Edit the appconfig**.
+We now need to point the application to the database backend.

+    cd /home/www-data/web2py/applications/safe_web/private/
+    sudo cp appconfig_template.ini appconfig.ini
+    sudo vi appconfig.ini

+Edit that using `vi` to fill in the details for the DB and SMTP.

+  3. **Cross your fingers**.
+The URL http://<Public DNS>/safe_web/default/index should now open the web application.
+There will be a delay as on the initial deployment, the application has to run the file `model/zzz_fixtures.py`, which is responsible for loading all the legacy data.

 ### Setting the default application

-To set the application at the root of the domain name, create a file called `routes.py` in the base of the web2py installation (_outside_ of the git repo) with the contents:
+Rather than including `safe\_web` in every URL, we can set a default application for the web2py server.
+Create a file called `routes.py` in the base of the web2py installation (_outside_ of the git repo) with the contents:

     routers = dict(
         BASE = dict(